Hue Jackson: Cleveland Browns

-Third stint with the Cincinnati Bengals
+Cincinnati Bengals (third stint)

 On November 12, 2018, Jackson joined the Cincinnati Bengals coaching staff in an unspecified role.
 The following day, it was confirmed that he would serve as an assistant to head coach Marvin Lewis.
 On January 11, 2019, Jackson was released by the Bengals.

 Post-Cleveland Browns

 On November 14, 2019, it was reported that Jackson would lead the drills during the NFL sanctioned workout for free agent quarterback Colin Kaepernick on November 16, 2019.
 However, on November 16, the location of the workout was changed and Jackson was unable to oversee the event.

 On March 29, 2021, in an interview with 850 ESPN Cleveland, Jackson stated he was writing a book about his time with the Cleveland Browns, which would be released later in the year.
 He said that he was "lied to" by Browns owner Jimmy Haslam regarding the state of the franchise and the team's impending rebuild that took place following his firing.
 He also said he received a one-year contract extension halfway through the Browns' 0-16 campaign in 2017 that the team decided not to make public.
-In early 2022, after former Miami Dolphins coach Brian Flores said that Miami's owner paid him to lose games, Jackson made similar allegations against Browns owner Jimmy Haslam.
+In early 2022, after former Miami Dolphins coach Brian Flores said that Miami's owner paid him to lose games, Jackson made similar allegations against Haslam.